atlanmod/sexp2emf/README.md

 # sexp2emf

-Turns [S-expressions](https://en.wikipedia.org/wiki/S-expression) into an [EMF models](http://www.eclipse.org/modeling/emf/).
+Turns [S-expressions](https://en.wikipedia.org/wiki/S-expression) into a [EMF models](http://www.eclipse.org/modeling/emf/).

-This is useful for building models from a readable (i.e., not XMI) text file.
+This is useful for building models from a readable (i.e., not XMI) text file or Java string.

 ## How to use